lrassaby/lrassaby.github.io/_posts/2018-02-18-postpartum-project.md

 website: https://postpartumproject.com
 published: true
 ---
 The Postpartum Project is one of the one of the largest online resource directories of postpartum specialists, with over 10k unique users per month.
-I had been curious about startups like [Quartett](https://quartett.com) and [Talkspace](https://talkspace.com) for a while, and I wanted to explore the space in a more concrete way.
+I had been curious about startups like [Quartet](https://quartethealth.com) and [Talkspace](https://talkspace.com) for a while, and I wanted to explore the space in a more concrete way.

-Zoe Hicks, a friend of mine who is therapist and mother herself, founded the the Postpartum Project a few years ago to help new mothers find the care they need.
+Zoe Hicks, a friend of mine who is therapist and mother herself, founded the Postpartum Project a few years ago to help new mothers find the care they need.
 This year, we decided to team up.

 I started with a redesign of the site.